castrojo/ublue/README.md

 - Dash-to-dock - familiarity, I default it to the left ubuntu-like setup
 - gsconnect - Phone integration with my desktop is useful

 This is not a distro, so no patches, etc, basically looking at the default setup in Ubuntu and mirroring it in Fedora.
 Tailor to your taste.
 I decided to use the distro packages for these extensions instead of snagging them from extensions.gnome.org.
 Sometimes these break so I turn off the version checking.
-YOLO not my mess I'm just dealing with it, seems to work.
+YOLO not my circus, not my monkeys.

 ## Instructions